madlib/archived_madlib/deploy/PGXN/ReadMe.txt

     individual optimizer parameters (max_iter, optimizer, tolerance).
 These parameters have been replaced with a single optimizer parameter.
     - All overloaded functions 'margins_logregr'.

-Apache MADlib is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.

-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.

-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.